 |Alcoholic drink (at home), tobacco and narcotics||£10.2|

 These numbers reflect the average London household of 2.6 people, according to the ONS.
+Given that housing is the biggest expense for Londoners, you may want to consider moving to a more affordable area of London.

 How Much do Londoners Spend Each Year on Living Expenses?